vlinderco/vlinderco.github.io/training.md

 - The fit with various approaches of direct work with adolescents
 - A brief overview of each element of the tightrope

-The toolkit is available for purchase
+The [tightrope toolkit] [tightrope] is available for purchase in the resources page

+[tightrope]: /resources.md#tightrope

 > "Just like the butterfly, I too will awaken in my own time."
 > <small>Deborah Chaskin</small>